wjf0214/awesome-stars-wjf0214/README.md

 *   [refined-github/refined-github](https://github.com/refined-github/refined-github) - :octocat: Browser extension that simplifies the GitHub interface and adds useful features

-*   [labring/sealos](https://github.com/labring/sealos) - Sealos is a production-ready Kubernetes distribution that makes deployment simple and efficient.
-Instantly set up development environments for any programming language or framework, deploy high-availability databases (like MySQL, PostgreSQL, Redis, and MongoDB) and run any Docker image with ease.
+*   [labring/sealos](https://github.com/labring/sealos) - Sealos is an AI native super application platform, Application-centric Intelligent Cloud Operating System.
+Set up development environments for any programming language or framework, deploy high-availability databases (like MySQL, PostgreSQL, Redis, and MongoDB) and run any Docker image.

 *   [cs01/termpair](https://github.com/cs01/termpair) - View and control terminals from your browser with end-to-end encryption 🔒